 c o a l – w i n e – f i s h – s a l t – w a t e r – s m o k e

-Coal Country is a work in process.
-It is a mixed media audiovisual installation that looks at and predicts the effects of climate change on the Australian East coast landscape and from an aerial perspective the atmosphere above.
+Coal Country is a mixed media audiovisual installation that looks at the possible effects of climate change on the Australian East coast landscape and from an aerial perspective the atmosphere above.
 Within the installation the visitor visually flies over and listens to six locations stretching from the regional peninsula at Newcastle East, the rural inland vineyards at Wollombi, the inlet at the Hawkesbury River, the bay at Pretty Beach, the coastal beach at Avalon and finally the King street urban landscape in the inner city Sydney suburb of Newtown where the work was originally conceived.

 The six rural, coastal and urban images are distorted (stretched or warped) and show an interpretation of their satellite view.
 Within each, web like black, broken lines twist into themselves like a fracture in their earth’s structure.
 The cloudy skies above alter in hue from an aqua blue haze to violet and lime.
 Their discoloration represents the pollution of our atmosphere(s).
 Each image is digitally assembled on the computer using a selection of original photo media captured and processed by the artist.